Ardougne/discordlfm/README.md

 # Last FM -> Discord status scrobbling

-Sets your "game" to the last, or currently playing song played on your last.fm
+Sets your "game" to the last, or currently playing song played on your last.fm (I TOOK OUT THE STUPID MUSIC NOTE, YOURE WELCOME)

 ### !Important!